hnfdm/aztec-sh/aztec-lighthouse.md

-### 📘 Guide: Auto Setup Beacon RPC for Sequencer
+### 📘 Guide: Auto Setup Beacon Sepolia RPC for Sequencer

-This guide walks you through setting up a Beacon Sepolia Ethereum node (Geth + Lighthouse) using an automated script.
+This guide walks you through setting up a Beacon Sepolia RPC (Geth + Lighthouse) using an automated script.
 Ideal for running a sequencer backend that requires both RPC and Beacon API access.

 ---